Please select a partnership to see additional information:

 - A child may talk about a long holiday to her country of origin or another country where the practice is prevalent, including African countries and the Middle East.

-- A child may confide to a professional that she is to have a ‘special procedure’ or to attend a special occasion/ceremony.
+- A child may confide to a professional that she is to have a ‘special procedure’ or to attend a 'coming of age' ceremony or party;

-- A child may request help from a teacher or another adult.
+- A child may request help from a teacher or another adult; expressing fears about FGM;

-- An awareness by a midwife or obstetrician that the procedure has already been carried out on a mother, or on other women or older girls in the family prompting concern for any daughters, girls or women in the family.
-Again work with the family is needed to gain more information.
+- An awareness by a midwife or obstetrician that the procedure has already been carried out on older girls in the family prompting concern for any daughters, girls or women in the family.
+Again, work with the family is needed to gain more information.

 - Any female child who has a sister who has already undergone FGM must be considered to be at risk, as must other female children in the extended family.